pranav-singh-parmar/pranav-singh-parmar/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Coding Skills
+- 🔭 I’m currently working on my coding skills
 - 📫 How to reach me: singhpranav1055@gmail.com
 - 😄 Pronouns: He/Him